Akleiman12/backend-demo/README.md

 ## Database

 The database used for this project is a MongoDB and it is hosted in mLab.com, no further configuration is required.
 Although, this means the same database will be used for all instances of this project.

+To use a diferent MongoDB instance, a different connection is needed.
+This can easily be done in the database module by changing some parameters.